juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 ### Hash Table

-- The inner working mechanism of dictionary, a layer of encryption.
+- The inner working mechanism of dictionary, a layer of encryption (eg. SHA256).

-`a9s7h4fs768d7fa876d4gd978df`
+An example: `a9s7h4fs768d7fa876d4gd978df`
 Very confusing.

 ### Tuple